akaalias/quickdown/README.md

 To me, I want to "catch" notes _all the time_, while I want to connect and remix them in Obsidian only at specific moments.

-None of the quick note menu bar apps on the App Store were keyboard-first, so I made my own that fits my needs perfectly.
+None of the existing [note-taking menu bar apps](https://www.macmenubar.com/note-taking-apps/) had what I needed.
+So I made my own that fits my needs perfectly.

 1. A single global hotkey `⌘-⌥-N` opens the note popover
 2. A simple `⌘-S` saves the note into my Obsidian vault